1. Context

 ./bin/generate-Tor-blog-post "${VERSION:?}" "${TAG:?}" "${DIST:?}" "${RELEASE_DATE:?}"

-• Copy the introduction sentences of the body into the summary section of the draft blog post
+• Copy the introduction sentences of the body into the summary section of the draft blog post.
+If there is no such sentence, this can be enough: Tails ${VERSION:?} is out.

 • Proof-read the draft blog post